 Remove batteries from appliances.
 Batteries can corrode and leak over time, causing damage to delicate electronics.

 If storing a computer, make sure you back up all data (onto the cloud and an external drive) before putting it into storage.
 Store accessories (e.g. keyboard, mouse, speakers) together alongside the computer and monitor.

 Fridges/Freezers: defrost first, then clean and dry to avoid mildew and damage from moisture residue.
 Store with doors left open.
 Pro-tip: keep an open jar of baking soda inside to absorb any residual odours.

 Wipe down metal items with oil before placing in storage – this will prevent rusting.
 Be sure to keep metal items clear of other items that could be damaged by rust.

-We’ll soon be offering a range of high quality security padlocks for sale here on site, to give added protection to your belongings.
+We offer a range of high quality security padlocks for sale here on site, to give added protection to your belongings.
 Contact us to know more.

 We want to make it convenient for you to get packed up and into a storage unit – so we’ll soon be offering packing boxes in a range of sizes for purchase, right here, where you need them.

 While it is very rare, unexpected incidents can occur while your belongings are in storage, so you do need to think about insuring the things that are precious to you.
 If it’s worth storing, it’s worth insuring!
 Purchasing insurance will give you peace of mind that your possessions will be covered against accidents, bad weather, and other unforeseen occurrences.

 StorageNZ will soon be offering a comprehensive insurance programme for renters that will make it easy for you to keep your belongings “out of sight and out of mind” with no catastrophes.